 - Navigate to the Licenses section in the Launcher menu.

-- Filter licenses if needed, hoover mouse over the license record and click on Attach to LinkedIn account button.
+- Filter licenses if needed, hover mouse over the license record and click on Attach to LinkedIn account button.

 - Choose an instance from the list.